-How do you file a tow related car insurance claim?
-Is it hard?
-How long does it take?
-Do not worry.
-If you have selected roadside assistance as a coverage on your car insurance policy, filing a claim is very easy.
-I might even take it a step further and say totally painless.
-Follow these simple steps and you will be on your way in no time at all.
+How do you file a tow-related car insurance claim?
+If you have selected roadside assistance as coverage on your car insurance policy, filing a claim is very easy.

 Know Your Insurance Coverage

-File the Tow Claim At the Time You Are In Need of a Tow
+Filing the Tow Claim at the Time You Are in Need of a Tow

-• You pay no money out of pocket (hooray!)
+- You pay no money out of pocket.

-- You do not have to wait for reimbursement (hooray!)
+- You do not have to wait for reimbursement.

-• You do not have to deal with paperwork (hooray!)
+- You do not have to deal with paperwork.

-• Your insurance carrier will pick the tow company.
+- Your insurance carrier will pick the towing company.

-Call Your Own Tow Truck and Get Reimbursed
+Calling Your Own Tow Truck and Getting Reimbursed

 Some insurance carriers only allow for a towing claim to be reimbursed.
 That means you call the tow company, pay for the tow, then send your receipt to your insurance company and wait for reimbursement.
 This option has its pros and cons, too.

-• You may have to pay for the tow out of pocket (this is where something like an AAA membership, which provides several bouts of free towing per year, comes in very handy!)
+- You may have to pay for the tow out of pocket.
+This is where something like an AAA membership, which provides several instances of free towing per year, can really come in handy.